 With the current system performing so well it will be a difficult to job to try and find another system that will be able to match the performance abilities of the existing structure.
-For the redesign the floor system, the main objective will be to try and see if another structural system is possible to be able to create a more flexible floor plan by eliminating the need for the interior load bearing walls.
-With respect to the foundation system, the objective will be to compare other possible systems to the existing drilled piers system to see if any are a viable alternative.
+Having this in mind, I will attempt to redesign the floor system, trying to see if another structural system is possible to be able to create a more flexible floor plan by eliminating the need for the interior load bearing walls.
+With respect to the foundation system, I will attempt to compare other possible systems to the existing drilled piers system to see if any are a viable alternative.
 This will prove if the current system was the most economical and efficient system used because of the impact of the SEPTA commuter train tunnel that runs underneath the site.